 - 2019-present: COVID-19 (commonly known as coronavirus)

 Volumes of history contain the horrific details and the practical or irrational responses made by leaders, experts, and citizenry.
-In many of the stories, recovery efforts featured recurring themes of celebration or solemn memorial, or sometimes both, with the church as the central agent for doing so.
+In many of the stories, recovery efforts featured recurring themes of celebration or solemn memorial, and sometimes both, with the church an important partner in the restoration process.

 Keywords and phrases: